D'jermaya Solar Power Station: Overview

 There are three main objectives in the development of this solar farm.
 The first objective is to increase the grid supply of electricity in Chad.
 Secondly, Chad depends primarily on electricity derived from expensive fossil fuel-fired installations.
 DSPS diversifies generation to include green renewable energy.
 Thirdly, the project involves the improvement of the transmission network, by strengthening the transmission between N'Djamena and D'jermaya.

 The development involves construction of a 32 megawatts solar farm.
 It also includes the construction of a new 18 km 33kV transmission line from the power station to the electricity substation at Lamadji, in northern N'Djamena.
 Two new transformers, each rated at 33/90kV, will be installed at the substation at Lamadji.
 Later, the solar farm will be expanded to capacity of 60 megawatts, by the addition of 28 megawatts in new capacity.

 Ownership

 This power station is owned by a consortium whose members are illustrated in the table below.
 The members of the consortium are expected to form a special purpose vehicle company, which for descriptive purposes, we will call D'jermaya Solar Company, which will operate and manage the power station.

 Construction and timeline

 In July 2020, armed with a 25-year power purchase agreement, the owners of D'jermaya Solar Company advertised for qualified contractors to bid for the engineering, procurement and construction (EPC) contract, for the first phase (32 MW).

+In May 2023, the owner/developer consortium selected Elsewedy Electric of Egypt as the EPC contractor.
+The capacity of the first stage was increased to 36 megawatts and the design was changed to include an 8 MWh electricity storage system.
+Work also involves the construction of two 25 MVA (90 kV) power transformers and a 33 kV overhead transmission line to the substation at Lamadji, near Ndjamena.

 Funding

-The project has received partial funding from the African Development Bank and from the European Union–Africa Infrastructure Fund.
+The project has received partial funding from the African Development Bank, the European Union–Africa Infrastructure Fund, the Emerging Africa Infrastructure Fund and Proparco.
 Total cost has been budgeted at €60.3 million (approx. US$70.9 million).